chisumo2016/-laravel-advance-/Ep38 - Laravel Fortify: 2 Factor Authentication | Laravel API Server.md

         [X] Run the php artisan list
                 php artisan route:list
        [X]View all the routes vendor/laravel/fortify/routes/routes.php
-       [X] Test all our endpoint via Postma .
+       [X] Test all our endpoint via Postman .

             The  User Model needs to use the TwoFactorAuthenticatable trait in order for 2FA to work properly .
-            The confirmPassword option will force the user to confirm their password when setting up 2FA Laravel will issue the user a nnew set of recovery codes if they log in via recovery code .
+            The confirmPassword option will force the user to confirm their password when setting up 2FA Laravel will issue the user a new set of recovery codes if they log in via recovery code .